ERICwangyiquan/ScotlandYardAI/new-report.md

 demonstrated an understanding of the observer design pattern, via the `MyModel` class which needs to make use of the `Observer` class, as well as the visitor pattern.
-Wherever possible, we have tried to make use of Java's `Stream` class, providing a functional approach, which permits easy parallelisation (much more in this in [`cw-ai`]).
+Wherever possible, we have tried to make use of Java's `Stream` class, providing a functional approach, which permits easy parallelization (much more in this in [`cw-ai`]).
 The Iterable pattern was also useful throughout.

 We have provided some utility functions as well, in particular